droe-lang/droe-lang.github.io/src/guide/variables.md

   url: /guide/strings/
 ---

-Variables are fundamental building blocks in Roe that store values for later use.
-Roe uses explicit, descriptive syntax for variable declarations that makes code self-documenting and easy to understand.
+Variables are fundamental building blocks in Droe that store values for later use.
+Droe uses explicit, descriptive syntax for variable declarations that makes code self-documenting and easy to understand.

 ## Variable Declaration